smpotts/smpotts.github.io/resume.md

 ---

 ### Summary
 I am a passionate, creative, and curious Senior Software Engineer seeking to use and expand skill sets in backend engineering, data, and cloud technologies.
-A growth focused self-learner ready to adapt to any toolset, an evangelist for quality, a champion of collaboration.
+I'm a growth focused self-learner ready to adapt to any toolset, an evangelist for quality, a champion of collaboration.

 ### Technical Skills Summary
 ***SQL***: Redshift, MySQL, Postgres, SQL Server